U.S. to hit debt limit much sooner than expected, thrusting Congress into showdown - NewsBreak

 In July 2019, Congress and the Trump administration brokered another bipartisan budget agreement that raised the spending caps set by a 2011 deficit reduction law and suspended the debt limit through July 31, 2021.
 The House voted 284-149 and the Senate voted 67-28 to send Trump the package.
 McCarthy, Scalise and Stefanik all voted for the bill.

-In December 2021, following months of partisan fighting over the debt limit, Senate Majority Leader Chuck Schumer and Minority Leader Mitch McConnell, brokered an agreement where Republicans would provide the votes needed to get past the chamber’s 60-vote legislative filibuster on a debt limit bill, but not actually help Democrats to pass the bill.
+In December 2021, following months of partisan fighting over the debt limit, Schumer and Minority Leader Mitch McConnell, brokered an agreement where Republicans would provide the votes needed to get past the chamber’s 60-vote legislative filibuster on a debt limit bill, but not actually help Democrats to pass the bill.

 The legislation , raising the debt limit by $2.5 trillion, passed the Senate following a 50-49 vote and the House following a 221-209 vote .
 Illinois Rep. Adam Kinzinger was the sole Republican in Congress to vote for the measure.